rackerlabs/docs-developer-blog/_posts/2017-12-18-Ansible-Filter-Plugins.md

     pass
 ```

-If you're unfamiliar with Python, essentially all we're doing here is declaring a new FilterModule class that performs a simple regex evaluation on a string and, assuming it is correctly recognized as a valid AppDynamics agent version string, returns our nicely formatted version string.
+If you're unfamiliar with Python, all we're doing here is declaring a new FilterModule class that performs a simple regex evaluation on a string and, assuming it is correctly recognized as a valid AppDynamics agent version string, returns our nicely formatted version string.

-To see our custom filter plugin in action, here is how we utilize it in our playbook.
-After making our API call to get all agent versions and storing it in a dictionary, we can simply iterate through the dictionary for each agent to grab the raw output and pass it through this filter just as if we were using a built-in filter:
+To see our custom filter plugin in action, here is how we use it in our playbook.
+After making our API call to get all agent versions and storing it in a dictionary, we iterate through the dictionary for each agent to grab the raw output and pass it through this filter just as if we were using a built-in filter:

 `{{ item.appAgentVersion | appd_version_parse }}'